The Wretched (film): Plot

 In 1985, Megan arrives at the home of the Gambels to babysit their daughter Ashley.
-As she enters the basement she finds Ashley being eaten by an inhuman creature in the form of Mrs. Gambel.
-Terrified, she stumbles trying to escape, but Mr. Gambel purposely shuts the door on her.
-A strange sign is then etched on the door.
+In the basement, she finds a creature feeding off little Ashley.
+Terrified, she tries to escape, but Mr. Gambel purposely shuts the door on her.
+Megan is presumed killed.
+A strange sign is shown on the door.

-In the present Ben Shaw comes to live with his father Liam as his parents are in the middle of a divorce.
-Liam gives Ben a job working at the marina, where he befriends Mallory.
-During his shift, he notices Liam kissing a co-worker named Sara.
-In the woods, Dillon, the son of Liam's neighbor Abbie, finds a tree with the same symbol seen as that at the Gambel house.
-He hears what sounds like Abbie's voice coming from the tree, calling to him before Abbie appears behind him.
-They bring a buck home that they hit, and later that night, something crawls out of the buck's corpse.
+In the present, Ben Shaw comes to be with his father Liam as his parents are in the middle of a divorce.
+Ben lands a job working at the marina, where he befriends Mallory.
+He also notices Liam getting close with Sara, a co-worker.
+In the woods, Dillon, the son of Liam's neighbor Abbie, finds a tree with the same symbol seen at the Gambel house.
+He hears what sounds like Abbie's voice coming from the tree, calling to him before the real Abbie appears.
+They bring a buck home that they hit and that night, something crawls out of the buck's corpse.

-Ben investigates strange noises he hears on the roof.
-He follows the sounds to Abbie's house, but all he finds is an animal.
-He catches a glimpse of a witch on the porch, but cannot be sure what he saw due to Abbie's husband Ty turning on the porch light.
-Ben befriends Dillon and makes him promise to tell Ben if he sees anything strange around his house.
-That night, Abbie goes to check on her infant son Sam (Dillon's younger brother) in his crib.
-However, she finds that he had disappeared, replaced by a bundle of sticks.
-She is then attacked by the witch.
-Ben comes home late at night and notices Abbie walking into the forest with a child.

-Ben returns home late one night to find Dillon hiding in his house, claiming that there is something wrong with his mother.
-Abbie comes looking for Dillon, threatening Ben and attempting to get into the house.
-Ty comes and takes Dillon home.
-Dillon tells Ty that Abbie is acting weird, but Ty dismisses his concerns.
-Ben is also concerned that something strange is happening with Abbie.
-At work, Ben learns that Dillon never showed up for his sailing lesson.
-When he goes to Dillon's house, Ty denies that he even has a son.
-Later, Abbie whispers something demonic to Ty that makes his ears bleed.
+Ben befriends Dillon.
+That night, Abbie goes to check on Sam in his crib.
+In his room, she hears a crunching sound and sees the window left open.
+In the crib she sees finds sticks wrapped inside a blanket and is then attacked.
+Ben later notices Abbie going into the forest with a child.
+At work, he learns that Dillon never showed up for sailing lessons.
+When he goes to Dillon's house, Ty denies having a son.
+Later, Abbie whispers something demonic in Ty's ear that makes him bleed.
 She then takes a shower and her body starts to decay.